-Advocate for policies that prioritise electric vehicles over internal combustion engine vehicles.
+Advocate for policies that prioritise electric vehicles over internal combustion engine vehicles

 We will advocate for more stringent fuel and emissions standards for vehicles to facilitate the increased availability, affordability and diversity of electric vehicles in Australia.
+The Australian Government's 2023 Discussion Paper and intention to introduce improved standards is an overdue but welcome move.